Do you have a large room in your house, office, or apartment that you want to get fresh and clean?

-Each air purifier is built to handle a maximum amount of space.
+The fact is that each air purifier is built to handle a maximum amount of space.

 If you place a small air purifier in a room that’s too large for it to handle, it will essentially take a longer period of time to fully clean the air.